Sumyak-Jain/Apache-Maven/cmd/readme.md

 # Maven using command Prompt
-##  Follow this to Create a simple Maven Project using CLI
+##  Follow this to Create a simple Maven Project using CLI in just simple!
+8 steps from beginning
-1. Download Maven and follow the installation instructions You can use this link to download, install and set path for maven.
+**1**.
+Download Maven and follow the installation instructions You can use this link to download, install and set path for maven.

 **link** https://www.javatpoint.com/how-to-install-maven